vignankamarthi/Facial-Recognition-Software-Project/docs/ethical_discussion_draft.md

 ### Consent and Agency

 A fundamental ethical question is whether individuals can meaningfully consent to facial recognition in an increasingly surveilled society.
-Our project explores:
+My project explores:
 - The concept of informed consent in biometric data collection
 - How opt-in vs. opt-out models affect individual agency
 - The challenges of implementing genuine consent mechanisms